bwebster/zoom_slack/README.md

     * * * * * zoom_slack <oauth_access_token>

-After `zoom_slack` has run for the first time, you'll likely need to enable an Accessibility setting to make things work:
+After `zoom_slack` has run for the first time, you might need to enable some [accessibility settings](#Accessibility-Settings) for it to work properly.

-1. Open up System Preferences and select Security & Privacy
-1. Select Accessibility
-1. Ensure that `cron` is checked (you might also need to check `terminal` or `iTerm`)

 ## Usage